 Triple Berry Cheesecakes

-These stunning little cheesecakes are very easy to make and taste fabulous.
-They have a very light texture and consist of layers of strawberry, raspberry and blueberry.
+These stunning little cheesecakes are easy to make.
+They have a light texture and consist of layers of strawberry, raspberry and blueberry

 - 100g melted butter

 - 6 gelatine leaves (I use Supercook Platinum)

 - 100ml blueberry purée